 Completion of twenty-five (25) patient sessions of dry needling performed as a physical therapist licensed in any state or in the United States Armed Forces.

-A physical therapist shall not delegate performance of dry needling to a physical therapist assistant, unlicensed personnel, or any other person who is not a licensed physical therapist who is qualified under this rule.
+A physical therapist shall not delegate performance of dry needling to a physical therapist assistant, unlicensed personnel, or any other person who is not a qualified licensed physical therapist.

 A physical therapist shall not perform dry needling without patient consent documented in the patient’s medical record.